Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 g) Also, for yogis, it’s a day for meditation.
 Amawasya is considered an auspicious time to connect with the spiritual realm.

-Date and tithi of Somwati Amawasya 2024
+Date and tithi of Somwati Amawasya 2025

-• First somwati amawasya of the year will fall on 8th April, 2024.
-However, tithi began at 3 :21 AM on April 8 and ended up at 11:50 PM on April 9, 2024.
+First somwati amawasya of the year will fall on 26th May 2025.
+However, tithi began at 12:11 PM on May 26 and ended up at 8:31 AM on May 27, 2025.

 Conclusion

-Hence, Somvati Amawasya offers a unique opportunity to enrich your spiritual journey and strengthen family bonds.
+Hence, Somwati Amawasya offers a unique opportunity to enrich your spiritual journey and strengthen family bonds.
 By observing traditional rituals such as holy dips, praying to Lord Shiva and Maa Parwati, and participating in acts of charity, one can align himself with the day’s sacred energy.

 To buy an attractive idol of Lord Shiva with Maa Parwati, click here.